 Everyone writes cold sales emails, but who’s actually good at it?
-How many salespeople manage to get a decent open rate from an actual cold email especially now that its an all virtual sales environment?
+How many salespeople manage to get a decent open rate from an actual cold email especially now that its an all virtual selling environment?
 A decent response rate?
 The average is a 3% open rate and the click-through rate is even worse.
 Yikes!

 8 Cold Email Best Practices to Create More Responses through ProspectingLearn 8 #ColdEmail best practices to create more #Sales Responses w/ @M_3Jr #SocialSelling #SalesClick To Tweet

 1. Keep it short

 Your cold email must be concise and to the point.
 Your prospect or modern buyer doesn’t know you and is busy.

 Be smart—don’t waste their time with a foot-long page of information.
 You’ll have plenty of time to discuss details down the road.
 For now, it’s all about getting attention and creating curiosity.